ShazzAmin/side-eye/README.md

 *for **Hack the North 2018***

-Seamless and intuitive computer navigation using facial gestures.
+Intuitive and seamless navigation for multi-monitor setups.

 ## Project Submission